mikeumus/eloquent-javascript-with-mikeumus/values,_chapter_1.md

 Use that in a program, and it will cause the bit pattern for the number 13 to come into existence inside the computer’s memory.

 JavaScript uses a fixed number of bits, namely 64 of them, to store a single number value.
 There are only so many patterns you can make with 64 bits, which means that the amount of different numbers that can be represented is limited.
-For *N* decimal digits, the amount of numbers that can be represented is 10<sup>N</sup>.
-Similarly, given 64 binary digits, you can represent 2<sup>64</sup> different numbers, which is about 18 quintillion (an 18 with 18 zeros after it).
+For *N* decimal digits, the amount of numbers that can be represented is {% math %}10{% endmath %}<sup>{% math %}N{% endmath %}</sup>.
+Similarly, given 64 binary digits, you can represent {% math %}2{% endmath %}<sup>{% math %}64{% endmath %}</sup> different numbers, which is about {% math %}18 quintillion{% endmath %} (an 18 with 18 zeros after it).
 This is a lot.

 Computer memory used to be a lot smaller, and people tended to use groups of 8 or 16 bits to represent their numbers.
 It was easy to accidentally *overflow* such small numbers—to end up with a number that did not fit into the given amount of bits.
 Today, even personal computers have plenty of memory, so you are free to use 64-bit chunks, which means you need to worry about overflow only when dealing with truly astronomical numbers.